solarlabsteam/cosmos-exporter/README.md

 You can pass the artuments to the executable file to configure it.
 Here is the parameters list:

-- `--bech-prefix` - the prefix for addresses.
+- `--bech-prefix` - the global prefix for addresses.
 Defaults to `persistence`
 - `--denom` - the currency, for example, `uatom` for Cosmos.
 Defaults to `uxprt`
 - `--listen-address` - the address with port the node would listen to.
 For example, you can use it to redefine port or to make the exporter accessible from the outside by listening on `127.0.0.1`.
 Defaults to `:9300` (so it's accessible from the outside on port 9300)
 - `--node` - the gRPC node URL.
 Defaults to `localhost:9090`
 - `--log-devel` - logger level.
 Defaults to `info`.
 You can set it to `debug` to make it more verbose.

+You can also specify custom Bech32 prefixes for wallets, validators, consensus nodes, and their pubkeys by using the following params:
+- `--bech-account-prefix`
+- `--bech-account-pubkey-prefix`
+- `--bech-validator-prefix`
+- `--bech-validator-pubkey-prefix`
+- `--bech-consensus-node-prefix`
+- `--bech-consensus-node-pubkey-prefix`

+By default, if not specified, it defaults to the next values (as it works this way for the most of the networks):
+- `--bech-account-prefix` = `--bech-prefix`
+- `--bech-account-pubkey-prefix` = `--bech-prefix` + "pub"
+- `--bech-validator-prefix`  = `--bech-prefix` + "valoper"
+- `--bech-validator-pubkey-prefix` = `--bech-prefix` + "valoperpub"
+- `--bech-consensus-node-prefix` = `--bech-prefix` + "valcons"
+- `--bech-consensus-node-pubkey-prefix` = `--bech-prefix` + "valconspub"

+An example of the network where you have to specify all the prefixes manually is Iris, check out the flags example below.

 ## Which networks this is guaranteed to work?